stephenwade/festival/README.md

    - `AZURE_STORAGE_ACCOUNT`: The name of the Azure storage account for the media.
    - `AZURE_STORAGE_KEY`: The access key for the Azure storage account.
-1. Run `pnpm build` to build the site for production.
+1. Run `npm run build` to build the site for production.
-1. Run `pnpm deploy` to deploy both the site and the media.
+1. Run `npm run deploy` to deploy both the site and the media.